ryanfortner/box64-debs/README.md

 sudo apt update && sudo apt install box64 -y
 ```

-If you don't want to add this apt repository to your system, find debs here: https://artifacts.raspbian-addons.org/artifacts/box64/
+If you don't want to add this apt repository to your system, you can download and install the latest arm64 deb here: https://ryanfortner.github.io/box64-debs/box64-latest.deb